zencart/documentation/content/user/new_user_topics/new_misc.md

 ---

-### How do I remove the Home in the middle column next to the Categories box?
+### How do I remove the word "Home" in the middle column?

+On some pages, to the right of the categories sidebox, the word "Home" (or perhaps "Home > some-category-name") appears above the page content.

 These are called the *breadcrumbs* (think Hansel and Gretel).
 They show where you are and how to get back to previous locations.
-You can either turn it off completely or you can turn it off only on the main page.
-Although this looks a little odd on your home page, they can very useful to your users as they go deeper into your site.
+You can either turn them off completely or you can turn themoff only on the main page.
+Although breadcrumbs may look a little odd on your home page, they can very useful to your users as they go deeper into your site.

 To turn them off, go to [Admin -> Configuration -> Layout settings](/user/admin_pages/configuration/configuration_layoutsettings/) and set *Define Breadcrumb Status* to 0.